 Autism apps

-• There are a wide selection of apps to support children with autism spectrum disorder and their parents and caregivers.
+• There are a variety of apps to support people with autism spectrum disorder.

-• Apps have the potential to help children to communicate and express themselves, manage time and routines, better identify and regulate emotions and interact with others.
+• Apps have the potential to help with communication, managing time and routines, better identifying and regulating emotions and interacting with others.

 yellow unaunahi tile